-Impairment and closed restaurant costs.
-As a result of our impairment analysis and closures of under-performing restaurants during fiscal year 2019, the Company recorded a non-cash asset impairment charge of approximately \$12.7 million (\$9.7 million, net of tax or \$0.58 per diluted share) and \$1.5 million (\$1.1 million, net of tax or \$0.07 per diluted share) of costs related to closed restaurants during the year.
-As a result of our impairment analysis of under-performing restaurants during the fiscal year 2018, the Company identified six restaurants as impaired and recognized a non-cash asset impairment charge of approximately \$12.3 million (\$9.4 million, net of tax or \$0.55 per diluted share).
+Impairment, closed restaurant and other costs.
+As a result of our impairment analysis and closures of under-performing restaurants during fiscal year 2019, the Company recorded a non-cash asset impairment charge of approximately \$12.7 million and \$1.5 million of costs related to closed restaurants during the year.
+As a result of our impairment analysis of under-performing restaurants during the fiscal year 2018, the Company identified six restaurants as impaired and recognized a non-cash asset impairment charge of approximately \$12.3 million.

-Depreciation and Amortization.
-Depreciation and amortization costs increased \$0.9 million to \$20.7 million for the year ended December 29, 2019, as compared to \$19.8 million during the comparable period in 2018, primarily as the result of an increase in equipment and leasehold improvement costs associated with our new restaurants.
+Depreciation.
+Depreciation increased \$0.9 million to \$20.7 million for the year ended December 29, 2019, as compared to \$19.8 million during the comparable period in 2018, primarily as the result of an increase in equipment and leasehold improvement costs associated with our new restaurants.

-Income Tax Benefit.
+Income tax benefit.
 Income tax benefit was \$2.9 million in fiscal year 2019 and \$2.4 million in fiscal year 2018.
 The tax benefit was primarily due to the tax impact of the non-cash loss on asset impairment and closed restaurant costs of \$14.2 million as well as legal settlement accrual of \$0.6 million in the fiscal year 2019 and the non-cash loss on asset impairment of \$12.3 million in the fiscal year 2018.
 Excluding the impact of these adjustments, our effective tax rate for fiscal year 2019 was 3.0% compared to 3.5% in the same period last year.

-Net Income.
+Net income.
 As a result of the foregoing, net income increased by \$0.7 million and 12.2% to \$6.2 million for the year ended December 29, 2019 as compared to \$5.5 million during the comparable period in 2018.